Skip to main content

 • A Slack Enterprise workspace.
 A Slack workspace admin must be available to approve the CoreWeave Mission Control app installation request.

-Phase 1: Installation and authorization
+Phase 1: Install and authorize the app

 1. Log in to the CoreWeave Cloud Console.